• Skip to primary navigation

 Wrap any leftover bread in plastic wrap or place it in a zip-top bag and store it at room temperature for up to two days.
 Beyond that, the bread will start to dry out.
 You can also freeze the bread for up to three months.
 Simply place in a freezer bag, date and freeze.

-What about the colorful eggs?
+What about the colored eggs?

 Why is my sweet bread so dry?